-While tech innovation is quickly transforming how people buy insurance, most innovation in insurance is focused on direct-to-consumer (DTC).
+While tech innovation is fast transforming how people buy insurance, most innovation in insurance continues to be focused on direct-to-consumer (DTC).
 Yet the majority of P&C insurance sales still happen through an agent.
-Our own research indicates that while 80% of consumers do not trust insurance carriers, they do trust agents, and for this reason, still prefer to buy insurance through an agent, rather than online.
+Our research indicates that while 80% of consumers do not trust insurance carriers, they do trust agents, and for this reason, still prefer to buy insurance through an agent, rather than online.

-If these numbers are any indication, insurance agents are not going away yet.
-Still, the process of buying insurance through an agent–for customers, carriers, and agents alike–remains cumbersome, with long lapse times, large margins of error, and a lot of paperwork.
-These problems are deciding factors in why agents and customers choose to bring their business elsewhere, and can lead to millions of dollars of lost premiums for carriers and a general distrust amongst agents and customers.
-Focusing on improving the agent-driven sales process is a win-win (win)–for customers, agents, and carriers.
-Below are a few simple ways that carriers can incorporate agents into their customer experience strategy and improve EDB for agents.
+If these numbers are any indication, insurance agents are not going anywhere, at least not anytime soon.
+Still, the process of buying insurance through an agent—for customers, carriers, and agents alike—remains cumbersome, plagued by long lapse times, a lack of transparency, large margins of error, and a lot of paperwork.
+These problems are deciding factors in why agents and customers choose to bring their business elsewhere and can lead to millions of dollars of lost premiums for carriers and a general distrust amongst agents and customers.
+Focusing on improving the agent-driven sales process is a win-win (win)—for customers, agents, and carriers.
+Below are a few simple ways that carriers can incorporate agents into their customer experience strategy and improve EDB (ease of doing business) for agents.

 1. Ensure accurate quotes

 Carriers must do everything they can to ensure that quotes are as accurate as possible and issued without rework.
 Quote inaccuracy leads to a breakdown of trust on all sides, causing both consumers and agents to lose trust in carriers, creating friction within the quoting process, and extending and convoluting the sale.
 No one wants to feel like there’s been a bait and switch.